microsoft/api-guidelines/graph/Guidelines-deprecated.md

 > # DEPRECATION NOTICE TO READERS
 >
-> <mark>This document is being deprecated and merged with the  [Microsoft Graph REST API Guidelines](GuidelinesGraph.md), with a removal date of 07/01/2024.</mark> Please refer to the notes below for the latest guidance.
+> This document is being deprecated and merged with the  [Microsoft Graph REST API Guidelines](GuidelinesGraph.md), with a removal date of July 1, 2024.
+Please refer to the notes below for the latest guidance.
 >
 > ## **Guidance for Microsoft Graph service teams**
 >